Sulfyderz/Universe/README.md

-# Config
+# Deploy
 By Sulfyderz.

 ## About:
-Config contains configuration files.
+Deploy sets up configuration files.

 ## Configuration files:
 - `.bash_profile` for **bash**;